rodralez/NaveGo/README.md

 NaveGo: an open-source MATLAB/GNU-Octave toolbox for processing integrated navigation systems and performing inertial sensors profiling analysis.

 NaveGo (ˈnævəˈgəʊ) is an open-source MATLAB/GNU Octave toolbox for processing integrated navigation systems and simulating inertial sensors and a GNSS receiver.
 It also performs analysis of an inertial sensor using the Allan variance.
 It is freely available online.
-It is developed under MATLAB/GNU-Octave due to this programming language has become a *de facto* standard for simulation and mathematical computing.
+It is developed under MATLAB/GNU-Octave due to this programming language has become a *de facto* standard for engineering and modeling of physical systems.

 NaveGo's motto is "to bring integrated navigation to the masses".

-NaveGo is supported at the moment by three academic research groups: GridTICs at the National University of Technology (Argentina), LabSin at the National University of Cuyo (Argentina), and DIATI at the Politecnico di Torino (Italy).

 ## Attention!

+Please, you should open a new [issue](https://github.com/rodralez/NaveGo/issues) only if:

-Please, if you found a bug or error in the source code of NaveGo, you should open a new [issue](https://github.com/rodralez/NaveGo/issues).
+1. You found a bug or error in the source code of NaveGo,
+2. You want to ask for new features.
+Maybe some contributor will gently take that issue and code your suggested feature.

 But, if you have any question of any kind or you want to share some feedback about NaveGo, please leave a comment at the [discussion forum](https://github.com/rodralez/NaveGo/discussions).